RMFW Colorado Gold Writing Contest

 Contest opens April 1, 2015 and closes June 1, 2015, 11:59 p.m, MST.
 Entries are limited to the first 200 received.
 All entries are submitted electronically through the website.

 Critique Fee: an additional $25.
 (A critique by an RMFW judge evaluates a submission’s strengths and weaknesses, with suggestions for improvement (average length: 1½ - 3 single-spaced pages).

 Fees are not refundable.

-- This contest if for unpublished writers of commercial fiction.
-You must not have had any novel-length fiction accepted for publication at the time you enter this contest.
+- This contest is for unpublished writers of commercial fiction.
+You must not have had any novel-length fiction accepted for publication at the time of entry.

 - Self-published and vanity press published novels are eligible.